-If you've answered YES to any of these questions, then a short-term program like a field school is perfect for you!
+If you've answered YES to any of these questions, then a short-term program like a field school is right for you!

 When you embark on a field school, you join a group of 15-30 students for a 10-day to five-week program.
 Our field schools are led by CapU instructors who will teach a CapU course overseas.
 You can apply in any year of study and from any program.
 Take this opportunity to travel and see more of the world while earning credits at the same time.